YZ-Tina/Python-Code-to-CE-book/Textbook/Readme_textbook.md

 # About this folder
-This folder contains the Python codes to the chapter contents in "Fehr and Kindermann (2018), Introduction to Computational Economics Using Fortran, Oxford University Press."
+This folder contains the Python codes to the <b>chapter contents</b> in "Fehr and Kindermann (2018), Introduction to Computational Economics Using Fortran, Oxford University Press."